devuri/wp-env-config/README.md

 dump( Setup::init(__DIR__)->configMap() ); // Display a list of constants defined by Setup.
 ```

-this will output the following:
+This will output the following:

 ```shell
 "WP_ENVIRONMENT_TYPE" => "development"